 Egyptians worshiped a pantheon of gods and had a rich religious life that they believed extended beyond death.
 Many beautiful works of art and great feats of engineering were done in honor of the life after death.
 Ancient Egypt created a great deal of amazing art, from wall paintings, to sarcophagi, to giant pyramids, for both decoration and veneration.
 The arid desert climate and closed tombs helped to preserve artifacts from the early civilization.
 In addition to written histories, much of what we know about the ancient Egyptians comes from such artifacts.

-These five activities focus primarily on different aspects of Ancient Egypt (3100 BCE - 332 BCE).
+The activities in this lesson plan focus primarily on different aspects of ancient Egypt (3100 BCE - 332 BCE).
 In addition, some attention is given to the Ptolemaic, Roman, and Byzantine eras.
-These activities focus on helping students understand the characteristics of Ancient Egyptian society.
-Students will gain insight into the elements of Egyptian society that made it so successful.
-The activities are designed so students can demonstrate an in-depth understanding of Ancient Egypt with storyboards.
+Students will be introduced to the characteristics of ancient Egyptian society and what made it so successful.